mongodb/specifications/source/max-staleness/max-staleness.rst

 ------

-A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server isMaster responses, and select for reads only those secondaries whose estimated staleness is less than or equal to maxStalenessSeconds.
+A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server hello responses, and select for reads only those secondaries whose estimated staleness is less than or equal to maxStalenessSeconds.